“Two Out of Three Ain’t Good!”

-The following story shows how the most experienced hiring managers can turn off great candidates.
 It’s no secret that good talent is hard to find and to keep these days.
-Interview techniques of a few years ago have become outdated and ineffective, and “veteran” hiring managers desperately need to update their skills.
+Interview techniques of a few years ago have become outdated and ineffective.
+To remain competitive and attract top talent “veteran” hiring managers should update their interview strategies.

 Email from Candidate After 3-Person Interview:

-“To be perfectly frank with you, the interview was one of the most disappointing candidate experiences I’ve ever been through.
+“To be perfectly frank with you, the interview was one of the most disappointing I’ve ever been through.
 Now, Matt was fantastic and I liked him very much – he was very personable and gave me his undivided attention.
-However, in my interview with Sam it started to go downhill.
+However, in my interview with Sam, things started to go downhill.
 Sam was standing at his stand-up desk the whole time, checking email and answering his phone while I was talking.
 We were also interrupted a few times by people walking into his office, and at one point he asked me to excuse him and started a 5 minute conversation with one of his co-workers while I was sitting there.
-He was so distracted I had to answer at least 2 questions he asked me twice because he couldn’t remember my answer.
+He was so distracted I had to answer at least 2 questions, he asked me twice, because he couldn’t remember my answer.

 My interview with Evan went only slightly better.
 He sat me down in his office and proceeded to tell me to wait there while he attended to another matter.
 I waited for a few minutes, and he returned.
 He asked me to give him a high level view of my background, which I did.
 He then looked at my resume (which I could tell was his first time reviewing it) and asked me to go over my work history again.
 As I was answering one of his questions, his cell phone rang and he told me it was an “emergency” – it was his nephew, calling regarding a school project he’s doing in so Evan said he had to talk to him.
 I remained calm and professional, but to be honest I felt like just walking out the door.
 This seemed like something that could’ve waited, but he clearly thought it was more important than our interview.
 All in all, an interview that should’ve realistically took an hour took two hours, which I found to be excessive.